SophieNi/personal_schedule/README.md

 # personal_schedule
-This is a personal schedule page, it contains
+This is a personal schedule page using Vue and NodeJs, the main goal is to track individual's daily progress corresponding to their tasks.

+The website consists of
 - Create To Do item

   users can add item's start date, due date, priority and description